cflurin/node-red-contrib-dsm/README.md

 ### Data and methods

-In addition to states and transitions, a `dsm` can also contain arbitrary data and methods.
+In addition to states and transitions a `dsm` can also contain arbitrary data and methods.
 Example:

 ```